-- A. Qualifications: The Prairie Island Indian Community Gaming Commission shall be composed of enrolled members of the Prairie Island Indian Community who have submitted to a background investigation that demonstrates that they are members in good standing, which is defined to be a person who has not been convicted of a felony or a misdemeanor involving a gaming offense or dishonesty (a crime involving dishonesty is defined to be a conviction for fraud, embezzlement, theft by swindle, and/or theft by misrepresentations) is current in all financial obligations to the Community, and is duly appointed by the Community Council. - B. Number and Tenure: The Gaming Commission shall be composed of five (5) members.
-Commissioners shall hold office for six (6) years from the date of their being hired, so long as they remain qualified as defined in Subsection A, above.
-The six-year term established by this Section shall be considered an aggregate term, and shall include time served under prior appointment as a Commissioner and unpaid leave time.
-The aggregate term of Commissioners shall not include time served as a Commission staff person or consultant. - C. Resignation and Removal: Commissioners may resign at any time, effective immediately or at a specified later date, by giving written notice to the Executive Director of the Commission and the Community Council.
-Commissioners may be removed for cause by a majority vote of a quorum of the Community Council.
-Cause for removal of a Commissioner includes but is not limited to, commission of a felony or any gaming offense in any jurisdiction, breach of confidentiality, dereliction of duties, or any other cause as provided by this Ordinance or any other applicable Prairie Island Indian Community Ordinance or Judicial Code. - If a Gaming Commissioner becomes a duly elected member of the Community Council, the Gaming Commissioner shall resign their position as Commissioner when the election is certified pursuant to the Prairie Island Indian Community Election Ordinance. - D. Filling Vacancies: Vacancies on the Gaming Commission caused by death, resignation, removal or other cause, shall be filled by appointment of a new Commissioner by a majority vote of a quorum of the Community Council.
+A. Qualifications: The Prairie Island Indian Community Gaming Commission shall be composed of enrolled members of the Prairie Island Indian Community who have submitted to a background investigation that demonstrates that they are members in good standing, which is defined to be a person who has not been convicted of a felony or a misdemeanor involving a gaming offense or dishonesty (a crime involving dishonesty is defined to be a conviction for fraud, embezzlement, theft by swindle, and/or theft by misrepresentations) is current in all financial obligations to the Community, and is duly appointed by the Community Council.

+B. Number and Tenure: The Gaming Commission shall be composed of five (5) members,. appointed by a majority vote of a quorum of the Community Council and shall hold office so long as they remain qualified as defined in Subsection A, above.

+C. Resignation and Removal: Commissioners may resign at any time, effective immediately or at a specified later date, by giving written notice to the Executive Director of the Commission and the Community Council.
+Commissioners may be removed for cause by a majority vote of a quorum of the Community Council, after a hearing.
+Cause for removal of a Commissioner includes but is not limited to, commission of a felony or any gaming offense in any jurisdiction, breach of confidentiality, dereliction of duties, or any other cause as provided by this Ordinance or any other applicable Prairie Island Indian Community Ordinance or Judicial Code.

+If a Gaming Commissioner becomes a duly elected member of the Community Council, the Gaming Commissioner shall resign their position as Commissioner when the election is certified pursuant to the Prairie Island Indian Community Election Ordinance.

+D. Filling Vacancies: Vacancies on the Gaming Commission caused by death, resignation, removal or other cause, shall be filled by appointment of a new Commissioner by a majority vote of a quorum of the Community Council.